 After studying this chapter, students will be able to explain the characteristics of biomolecules like carbohydrates, proteins and nucleic acids and hormones; classify carbohydrates, proteins, nucleic acids and vitamins on the basis of their structures; explain the difference between DNA and RNA and describe the role of biomolecules in bio-system.

 Subtopics of Class 12 Chemistry Chapter 14 – Biomolecules

 - Nucleic Acids

-The NCERT Chemistry solutions for class 12 chemistry has been designed in such a way that they enable students to effectively tackle chemistry questions.
+The NCERT Chemistry solutions for Class 12 chemistry has been designed in such a way that they enable students to effectively tackle chemistry questions.
 Using these solutions students can go ahead towards understanding difficult concepts and performing better in exams.
-They can use NCERT solutions for class 12 chemistry chapter 14 pdf for their reference and be well versed in all the topics before the exams.
+They can use NCERT Solutions for Class 12 chemistry chapter 14 pdf for their reference and be well versed in all the topics before the exams.
 Students can perform well in the exams by going through and solving the NCERT solutions.
 The solutions which include important questions and sample papers will help students get a broader idea about the different types of questions along with their difficulty level as well as the marking scheme.
-Students can go through each question provided below carefully to get complete benefits of the class 12th chemistry chapter biomolecules NCERT exercise question solution.
+Students can go through each question provided below carefully to get complete benefits of the Class 12 chemistry chapter biomolecules NCERT exercise question solution.